codenson/MachineLearning_w2.5_sciKit_Linearregression/README.md

-# Polynomial Regression with Feature Engineering
+# House Price Prediction using Stochastic Gradient Descent

-This project demonstrates the implementation of **Polynomial Regression** using **Gradient Descent** in Python.
-The code explores how feature engineering can improve the performance of regression models by adding polynomial features.
+This project demonstrates the use of **Stochastic Gradient Descent (SGD)** for predicting house prices based on features such as size, number of bedrooms, number of floors, and age.
+The implementation uses Python and the `scikit-learn` library to preprocess the data, train the model, and make predictions.

 ---